Training for your body type can help you break free from your genetic predispositions. Ectomorphic body type people know

 Even though there are some variations, it’s pretty easy to put yourself in one of the three categories.

 Take a look at your overall build and pay special attention to your shoulders, hips, and posture.
-Once you do this, there’s a good change you’ll know your body type immediately.
+Once you do this, there’s a good chance you’ll know your body type immediately.

 Ectomorphs are considered energy factories.
 Their fast metabolism is incredibly effective at transforming carbs into fuel.
 This is what gives them a leaner look when compared to the other two body types.
 Ectomorphs generally do well at endurance sports.

 On the other hand, their bodies aren’t adept at building muscle mass.
 They generally need to put more effort into creating an effective ectomorph workout routine to build muscle.

 So, what does an ideal ectomorph workout look like?
 A good balance of weight training with low-intensity cardio.